gamell/markpress/README.md

 **Default**: `false` (*dangerous* HTML & scripts allowed)

 Disallow embedding of *dangerous* HTML code in the Markdown file.
-You should leave it enabled if you want to use things like `<kbd></kbd>` tags, embed videos, etc.
+You should leave it disabled if you want to use custom `<style>` tags, embed videos, etc.

 ------------
 <!--slide-attr x=2400 y=4000 z=2400 rotate-y=135 -->